pqpq/Homework23/README.md

 As usual the code evolved through TDD, resulting in a good set of tests that prove it works.
 And these tests provide a solid framework within which to refactor.

 Apart from the Card data type, the code isn't very object oriented.
-Putting all the scoring logic inside a class might simplify things, and this is the next big step to try.
+Putting all the scoring logic inside a class might simplify things, but a brief experiment showed this was just shuffling the existing code around and had little benefit.

 I tried to use STL algorithms and ranges where possible but there are still too many C style for loops.
 They are a code smell that indicates 'should have tried harder'.

+It would be possible to use our knowledge of how groups of cards are scored to hard code all the permutations that need to be evaluated for the different scoring functions.
+This would remove the need for all the code for finding combinations.
+The simples example is scoring flushes: we only really need to consider 2 combinations of cards - all 5, and the 4 excluding the start card.